Mould and process optimisation

 Without the use of ultra-thin layers, most modern technologies would not be possible.

-For example, touchscreens on displays only work because transparent, conductive layers are applied to the glass.
-In solar cells, special coatings ensure that light can be efficiently converted into electricity, and semiconductors are also finely coated in the production of microprocessors and memory chips.
+For example Touchscreens on displays only work because transparent, conductive layers are applied to the glass.
+With solar cells special coatings ensure that light can be efficiently converted into electricity and are also used in the manufacture of microprocessors and memory chips. microprocessors and memory chips the semiconductors are finely coated.

 The production of sputtering targets is a technically high-precision process.